Software-Lifecycle-Consultants/slc-open-hms/README.md

 git https://github.com/Software-Lifecycle-Consultants/slc-open-hms.git
 cd  slc-open-hms
  ```
-2. Install the Node Modules:
+2. Instal Node modules and dependencies :

 ```bash
 npm install
  ```
 Note : When you run npm install, it automatically installs all the dependencies listed in the package.json.

-3. Below are the NPM packages (dependencies) used in this project.
+Below are the NPM packages (dependencies) used in this project.
 If any of the dependencies are not installed automatically, you can install them separately by executing the provided `npm install` commands.

 - [@mui/material](https://mui.com/material-ui/getting-started/installation/) - Version 5.14.4
   - Material UI is a comprehensive library of components that features our implementation of Google's Material Design system.